mikenhu/helsinki-hsl-clock/README.md

 ## To do

 * Refactor display_times().
+Half way done
 * Scrolling stop names.
 * Error handling for API calls.
+Done
 * Improve performance with multiprocessing instead of threading(?).
+Done